-77. How will ISS view awards or pay increases intended to offset forgone compensation due to CARES Act restrictions?
+76. How will ISS view awards or pay increases intended to offset forgone compensation due to CARES Act restrictions?

-Certain companies receiving financial assistance from the U.S. government under the Coronavirus Aid, Relief and Economic Security Act (CARES Act) are subject to caps on executive compensation, which may have resulted, or continue to result, in reduced compensation to comply with CARES Act restrictions.
+In connection with the COVID-19 pandemic, certain companies received financial assistance from the U.S. government under the Coronavirus Aid, Relief and Economic Security Act (CARES Act).
+Under the CARES Act, companies may be subject to caps on executive compensation, which may have resulted, or continue to result, in reduced compensation to comply with CARES Act restrictions.
 One-time awards or other significant increases in executive pay opportunities intended to offset or replace forgone compensation due to prior CARES Act pay caps will generally be viewed negatively.
-This is particularly true for companies that demonstrate a quantitative pay-for-performance misalignment.
+This is particularly true for companies that demonstrate a quantitative pay-forperformance misalignment.